ItsMCB/LibreHeads/README.md

 <p align="center">
   <br/>
-  <a href="https://github.com/ItsMCB/LibreHeads">LibreHeads</a> is a free and open source Minecraft skull database selector designed for <a href="https://libregalaxy.org/play">Libre Galaxy Games</a>.
+  <a href="https://github.com/ItsMCB/LibreHeads">LibreHeads</a> is a free and open-source Minecraft skull database selector designed for <a href="https://libregalaxy.org/play">Libre Galaxy Games</a>.
   <br/>
 </p>

 ## Install

-This plugin uses data generously made available by https://minecraft-heads.com/.
+LibreHeads uses data generously made available by https://minecraft-heads.com/.
-In order to use this plugin, you must clone the repository, save JSON data from the API using the download.sh script, and finally build the plugin with Gradle.
+As of current, in order to use this plugin, it must be built from source.
+The steps are as follows: clone the repo, use download.sh script to create a save of the Minecraft Heads API data, and build the jar using Gradle.

+Note: This process is intentional to avoid potential API problems and respect the data's license.

 This plugin depends on [VexelCore](https://github.com/ItsMCB/VexelCore).
 (Drop both plugin jars into your plugins folder.)